 Preventative Care Veterinarian

-At World of Animals in Bensalem, we know that the best way to deal with a disease is to prevent it from happening in the first place.
-Successful preventative care begins with routine physical examinations at our office, and continues in your everyday life with good diet, exercise, and hygiene, and with recommended preventative medications taken at home.
+At World of Animals in Bensalem, we know that the best way to deal with a disease is to prevent it from ever occurring in the first place.
+Successful preventative care begins with routine physical examinations at our office and continues with your everyday life with a good diet, exercise, and hygiene, with recommended preventative medications taken at home.

-We see Dental Disease more than any other health problem in dogs and cats.
-It is likely that your pet will need a full dental cleaning at some point in its lifetime.
-In order for us to properly clean his or her teeth, your pet must go under general anesthesia.
-Cleaning and polishing will then be performed by a trained veterinary technician, under the supervision of our doctor.
-This procedure prevents abscesses of the teeth, and stops any bacteria on the teeth from leaking into the bloodstream, which can lead to infections.
+We see Dental Disease more frequently than any other health problem in dogs and cats.
+Your pet will likely need a full dental cleaning at some point in their lifetime.
+For us to properly clean his or her teeth, your pet must go under general anesthesia.